functional-dark-side/functional-dark-side.github.io/deep-clustering.md

 <br />
 <br />

-We used a broken-stick model approach to identi
+We used a broken-stick model approach to identify the size of the cluster to keep

 ![img/MG_cluster_size_threshold.png](img/MG_cluster_size_threshold.png#center){:height="50%" width="50%" align="center"}
 **Figure 1.** Cluster size distribution.
 The red line indicates the "breaking point" of the distribution, which corresponds to clusters of ~10 ORFs.